What is effective altruism?

 In 2020, 87,000 authors published AI research on arXiv.
 The 2020 Global AI Talent Report from Element AI estimates there are even more people than this working on AI development globally, with 155,000 people labelled on social media as working in AI research or engineering.
 However we expect some working in AI engineering to not be working on engineering new advancements in AI.
 We have taken the smaller estimate of 87,000 and roughly halved it for an estimate of 40,000.

 In 2021, Gavin Leech estimated that 270 to 830 FTE people worked on AI Safety.
-However, this estimate is based on a what we think is an overly broad notion of what constitutes research into AI alignment.
+However, the upper end of the range of this estimate is based on what we think is an overly broad notion of what constitutes research into AI alignment, and much of the sum was driven by adding up time from lots of researchers spending a small fraction of their time on safety research; while our aim is to quantify the number of researchers focused on AI safety.

 AI Watch attempted a headcount of AI Safety researchers, which found 160 notable researchers who have worked on AI Safety.
 This includes many people who have not published on AI safety in over a year, whereas for the estimate of 87,000 above, all had published in the last year.
 On the other hand, the bar for being a ‘notable’ researcher might be higher than publishing in arXiv.